-Douglas MacArthur (1880-1964) was an American general who commanded the Southwest Pacific in World War II (1939-1945), oversaw the successful Allied occupation of postwar Japan and led United Nations forces in the Korean War (1950-1953).
+Douglas MacArthur was an American general who commanded the Southwest Pacific in World War II, oversaw the successful Allied occupation of postwar Japan and led United Nations forces in the Korean War.
 A larger-than-life, controversial figure, MacArthur was talented, outspoken and, in the eyes of many, egotistical.
-He graduated from the U.S. Military Academy at West Point in 1903 and helped lead the 42nd Division in France during World War I (1914-1918).
-He went on to serve as superintendent of West Point, chief of staff of the Army and field marshal of the Philippines, where he helped organize a military.
-During World War II, he famously returned to liberate the Philippines in 1944 after it had fallen to the Japanese.
+He helped lead the 42nd Division in France during World War I, then served as superintendent of West Point, chief of staff of the Army and field marshal of the Philippines, where he helped organize a national military force.
+During World War II, he returned to liberate the Philippines in 1944 after it had fallen to the Japanese.
 MacArthur led United Nations forces during the start of the Korean War, but later clashed with President Harry Truman over war policy and was removed from command.

 Douglas MacArthur’s Early Years

 From 1919 to 1922 Douglas MacArthur served as the superintendent of West Point and instituted a variety of reforms intended to modernize the school.
-In 1922 he wed socialite Louise Cromwell Brooks (c.
-1890-1965).
-The two divorced in 1929, and in 1937 MacArthur married Jean Faircloth (1898-2000), with whom he had one child, Arthur MacArthur IV, the following year.
+In 1922 he wed socialite Louise Cromwell Brooks.
+The two divorced in 1929, and in 1937 MacArthur married Jean Faircloth, with whom he had one child, Arthur MacArthur IV, the following year.

 Recommended for you

-In 1941, with expansionist Japan posing an increasing threat, Douglas MacArthur was recalled to active duty and named commander of U.S. Army forces in the Far East.
-On December 8, 1941, his air force was destroyed in a surprise attack by the Japanese, who soon invaded the Philippines.
 MacArthur’s forces retreated to the Bataan peninsula, where they struggled to survive.
-In March 1942, on orders from President Franklin Roosevelt (1882-1945), MacArthur, his family and members of his staff fled Corregidor Island in PT boats and escaped to Australia.
+In March 1942, on orders from President Franklin D. Roosevelt, MacArthur, his family and members of his staff fled Corregidor Island in PT boats and escaped to Australia.
 Shortly afterward, MacArthur promised, “I shall return.”
-U.S.-Philippine forces fell to Japan in May 1942.

 Douglas MacArthur’s Later Years